Core Chiropractic Brighton, 2 Circus Parade, New England Road, Brighton, BN1 4GW

 Pigeon Stretch | Brighton Physiotherapy

 The pigeon stretch is a popular mobility exercise often recommended in chiropractic care to improve flexibility, reduce muscle tension, and support spinal alignment.
-This stretch primarily targets the hips, glutes, and lower back, which are areas commonly associated with stiffness and discomfort due to prolonged sitting, poor posture, or physical strain.
+This stretch primarily targets the hips, glutes, and lower back.
+These areas are commonly associated with stiffness and discomfort due to prolonged sitting, poor posture, or physical strain.

 In chiropractic practice, maintaining proper movement in the hips and pelvis is essential for overall spinal health.
 Tight hip muscles can create imbalance in the pelvis, placing additional stress on the lower back and surrounding joints.
-The pigeon stretch helps release tension in the piriformis muscle and hip rotators, improving mobility and promoting better posture.
+The pigeon stretch helps release tension in the piriformis muscle and hip rotators.
+As a result, it improves mobility and promotes better posture.
 Chiropractors may include this stretch as part of a rehabilitation or wellness program for patients experiencing lower back pain, sciatica, or reduced flexibility.

 To perform the pigeon stretch, begin in a plank or tabletop position.
-Bring one knee forward and place it behind the wrist on the same side, while extending the opposite leg straight behind the body.
-Lower the hips gently toward the floor and keep the chest lifted.
+Bring one knee forward and place it behind the wrist on the same side.
+Extend the opposite leg straight behind the body.
+Next, lower the hips gently toward the floor and keep the chest lifted.
 For a deeper stretch, lean the upper body forward while maintaining steady breathing.
 Hold the position for 20 to 30 seconds before switching sides.

-When combined with chiropractic adjustments, the pigeon stretch may enhance recovery by supporting muscle relaxation and joint mobility.
+When combined with chiropractic adjustments, the this exercise may enhance recovery by supporting muscle relaxation and joint mobility.
 Regular stretching can also improve circulation, reduce muscle tightness, and help prevent future injuries.
 However, individuals with hip injuries or severe pain should consult a chiropractor or healthcare professional before attempting the stretch.

 Overall, the pigeon stretch is a simple yet effective exercise that complements chiropractic treatment by encouraging flexibility, balance, and healthy movement patterns.
 Incorporating it into a daily routine can contribute to improved comfort, posture, and overall musculoskeletal health.

-Patients often report reduced stiffness, improved hip range of motion, and greater ease during daily activities after consistent practice routinely.
+Patients often report reduced stiffness, improved hip range of motion, and greater ease during daily activities after consistent practice.

 Seated Figure Four Stretch | Brighton Physiotherapy

-Brighton Physiotherapy: The Seated Figure Four Stretch is a highly effective mobility exercise frequently recommended by Brighton Physiotherapy professionals to relieve tension in the hips, glutes, and lower back.
-This simple stretch is particularly beneficial for people experiencing hip tightness, piriformis discomfort, sciatica symptoms, or stiffness caused by prolonged sitting.
-At Brighton Physiotherapy clinics, the Seated Figure Four Stretch is commonly included in rehabilitation programmes designed to improve flexibility, mobility, and overall movement quality.
+The Seated Figure Four Stretch is a highly effective mobility exercise that Brighton Physiotherapy professionals frequently recommend to relieve tension in the hips, glutes, and lower back.
+If you’re exploring treatment options at Brighton Physiotherapy, this stretch provides a good example of the exercises therapists often use to improve movement and reduce discomfort.
+It is particularly beneficial for people experiencing hip tightness, piriformis discomfort, sciatica symptoms, or stiffness caused by prolonged sitting.
+Physiotherapists commonly include this stretch in rehabilitation programmes to improve flexibility, mobility, and overall movement quality.

 To perform the exercise, sit upright in a chair with both feet flat on the floor.
 Cross one ankle over the opposite knee to create a “figure four” position.
-Keeping your back straight, gently lean forward from the hips until you feel a comfortable stretch in the buttock and outer hip area.
-Hold the stretch for 20–30 seconds while maintaining steady breathing, then slowly return to the starting position before switching sides.
-Brighton Physiotherapy specialists recommend repeating the stretch several times daily to help improve hip mobility and reduce muscular tension.
+Keep your back straight and gently lean forward from the hips until you feel a comfortable stretch in the buttock and outer hip area.
+Hold the stretch for 20–30 seconds while maintaining steady breathing.
+Slowly return to the starting position before switching sides.
+Brighton Physiotherapy specialists often recommend repeating the stretch several times throughout the day to improve hip mobility and reduce muscular tension.

 SIJ self manipulation 2 | Brighton Chiropractor